Why am I always tired?

 That’s mental fatigue and it affects your energy just as much.

-Therefore, choose activities you’re interested in, and say no to the rest!
+Therefore, choose activities you’re interested in, and say NO to the rest!
 Additionally, work without interruptions when possible or do an activity with your family that keeps everyone engaged.

-11. Reduce Your Stress
+11. Reduce Your Stress (How To Gain Energy)

 Above all, try meditating or practicing correct breaths.
 Push your abdomen OUT when you inhale and breathe deeply.

-Then, focus on better self-care….These downloads help!
+Then, focus on better self-care….these downloads help!

 It’s easy to lose track of how much our drinks matter, but they do have a colossal impact on our energy.